WalkQuackBack/tkmm/wwwroot/docs/using-mods/index.md

 ### Configuration

 To configure options for a given mod, click on the configuration icon to the right of the mod's name in the mod list.
-Alternatively, with a mod selected, there will be a `Configure Options` button found underneath the mod's thumbnail.
+Alternatively, with a mod selected, there will be a <kbd>Configure Options</kbd> button found underneath the mod's thumbnail.

 <p>
     <img width="650" src="./images/UseMods_04_01.png">